 Another thing to think about when looking for ice water is the time of day.
 Many of the snack stands and quick service spots don’t open until 11:00 much of the time.
 So, you’ll want to know where to head early in the day.
 One good example of this can be found in Fantasyland at the Magic Kingdom.
 There really isn’t much open in the way of snack stands in the morning.
-However, you can make your way over to Gaston’s Tavern where the ice water is flowing early.
+However, you can make your way over to Gaston’s Tavern, where the ice water flows early.
 It is also the spot to get a delicious warm cinnamon roll!

-The next time you are at one of the Disney parks, consider enjoying some free ice water.
+The next time you are at one of the Disney Parks, consider enjoying some free ice water.
 It is certainly a good alternative to spending a small fortune on the bottled water, and it even stays cold longer!

 I hope you enjoy “Tour Guide Tuesday.”
 If you want additional tips while you’re in the parks, WDW Guided Tours is happy to help!